Microsoft Word: History

 In 1981, Microsoft hired Charles Simonyi, the primary developer of Bravo, the first GUI word processor, which was developed at Xerox PARC.
 Simonyi started work on a word processor called Multi-Tool Word and soon hired Richard Brodie, a former Xerox intern, who became the primary software engineer.

 Microsoft announced Multi-Tool Word for Xenix and MS-DOS in 1983.
 Its name was soon simplified to Microsoft Word.
 Free demonstration copies of the application were bundled with the November 1983 issue of PC World, making it the first to be distributed on-disk with a magazine.
 That year Microsoft demonstrated Word running on Windows.

 Unlike most MS-DOS programs at the time, Microsoft Word was designed to be used with a mouse.
 Advertisements depicted the Microsoft Mouse and described Word as a WYSIWYG (What You See Is What You Get), windowed word processor with the ability to undo and display bold, italic, and underlined text, although it could not render fonts.
 It was not initially popular, since its user interface was different from the leading word processor at the time, WordStar.
 However, Microsoft steadily improved the product, releasing versions 2.0 through 5.0 over the next six years.
 In 1985, Microsoft ported Word to the classic Mac OS (known as Macintosh System Software at the time).
 This was made easier by Word for DOS having been designed for use with high-resolution displays and laser printers, even though none were yet available to the general public.
 It was also notable for its very fast cut-and-paste function and unlimited number of undo operations, which are due to its usage of the piece table data structure.

 Following the precedents of LisaWrite and MacWrite, Word for Mac OS added true WYSIWYG features.
 It fulfilled a need for a word processor that was more capable than MacWrite.
-After its release, Word for Mac OS's sales were higher than its MS-DOS counterpart for at least four years.
+By 1988 WordPerfect and Word dominated the DOS word processor market, but neither product nor any other had true WYSIWYG, unlike Mac software; after its release, Word for Mac OS's sales were higher than its MS-DOS counterpart for at least four years.

 The second release of Word for Mac OS, shipped in 1987, was named Word 3.0 to synchronize its version number with Word for DOS; this was Microsoft's first attempt to synchronize version numbers across platforms.
 Word 3.0 included numerous internal enhancements and new features, including the first implementation of the Rich Text Format (RTF) specification, but was plagued with bugs.
 Within a few months, Word 3.0 was superseded by a more stable Word 3.01, which was mailed free to all registered users of 3.0.
 After MacWrite Pro was discontinued in the mid-1990s, Word for Mac OS never had any serious rivals.
 Word 5.1 for Mac OS, released in 1992, was a very popular word processor owing to its elegance, relative ease of use, and feature set.
 Many users say it is the best version of Word for Mac OS ever created.